 Enhancing your critical thinking skills is the antidote.
 It can reverse the effect of religious programming.
 Study and use all critical thinking tools.
 We recommend logical reasoning, logical axioms, and tools for spotting logical fallacy.
-More than likely these tools will direct you to conduct your research using sources from outside the religious paradigm you hold.
+These tools will likely direct you to conduct your research using outside the religious paradigm you hold.

 An obvious question is it possible to eliminate all bias from your thoughts and values?
 It is theoretically possible, but perhaps improbable.
-This is because it is almost impossible to live anywhere on the planet where you haven’t been under some level of cultural programming.
-So, our task is to reduce as many of these boundaries as possible.
+It is almost impossible to live anywhere on the planet where you are not exposed to cultural programming.
+Our task is to reduce as many of these boundaries as possible.
 Plus, we have our hard wired programming from our Ego.
-It’s the harmful programming of the cultural narrative that we can and should deal with.
+It’s the harmful programming of the cultural narrative, and we are each responsible for fixing it.

 Some people have deeply ingrained biases and prejudices.
 It’s harder to overcome brainwashing when the beliefs are part of your identity.
 When beliefs become a part of your personal identity, you will defend them regardless of the facts which show them to be harmful or false.
 If you continue to deny you are programmed to judge, you can never see beyond them.
 The only way out is to acknowledge your programming.
 If you do this, then you have the choice to change it.

-Also, if you’ve lived in a society dominated by one religious worldview, it can be difficult.
-You may want the world to see you aren’t a robot, but it may also be dangerous to socially outspoken.
+Also, if you’ve lived in a society dominated by one religious worldview, it is not easy to be a freethinker.
+You may want the world to see you aren’t a robot, but it may also be dangerous to be socially outspoken.
 Don’t let this deter you.
 Be the best person you can be.
 Do what you can, where you are, within your circle of influence.
 Always remember to be safe.
 Some cultures still take a hard line of retaliation against anyone who questions the cultural narrative.

 We are all programmed to judge.
 However, we can change this programming.
 We can remove the bias and prejudice of superstitious religious mythology.
-This takes some courage.
-You must confront your own beliefs and values.
-If you find your programming contains these types of negative judgements, you alone are responsible for changing it.
+It takes courage to confront your own beliefs and values.
+If you find your programming contains these negative judgments, you alone are responsible for changing it.